Studsministern/1DT305-Applied-IoT-Project/README.md

 4. In the field which says `Provide repository URL or pick a repository source.`, copy and paste `https://github.com/Studsministern/1DT305-Applied-IoT-Project`.
 Press <kbd>ENTER</kbd>.
 5. Navigate to where you want the folder with code to be cloned to.
 Press <kbd>Select as Repository Destination</kbd>.
 6. When it has finished cloding, a window saying "Would you like to open the cloned repository, or add it to the current workspace?" will show up.
 Press <kbd>Open</kbd>.
 7. Create a file called `env.py` and copy the contents of `env.py.example` into it.
-Then change the variable values to your WiFi credentials, MQTT variables, etc.
+Then change the variable values to your Wi-Fi credentials, MQTT variables, etc.
 </details>

 <details>
     <summary><b>4.
 Uploading the code to the RP2</b></summary></br>

 Make sure the RP2 is connected to the computer.
-To upload the code to the RP2, you should already have the IDE installed and the firmware flashed.
+You should have the IDE installed and the firmware flashed.
 Then upload the code by following these steps:

 1. In VSCode, open **Pymakr** from the left panel icon.
 Find the device and press `Connect device` (a small lightning symbol) and `Create terminal` (a box with a right arrow).
 2. Find `PYMAKR: PROJECTS` in either **Pymakr** or **Explorer** on the left panel.
 3. Press <kbd>ADD DEVICES</kbd> and select the device.
 4. Press `Sync project to device` (a cloud with an upwards arrow).
-5. If you want the file contents to automatically update as you do changes, find `PYMAKR: PROJECTS` again.
-Hold your mouse over the project.
-Press <kbd></></kbd> (`Start development mode`).
+5. If you want the file contents to automatically update as you do changes, find `PYMAKR: PROJECTS` again and press <kbd></></kbd> (`Start development mode`).
+When using development mode, save files with development mode on for the file contents to update on the RP2.
 </details>